had2020/Task-List/README.md

 Add an event listener to the paragraph element that triggers a function when doubleclicked The function does the following Remove the paragraph element from the todo container element

+some Docs for you - https://developer.mozilla.org/en-US/docs/Web/CSS

+and some more Docs - https://developer.mozilla.org/en-US/docs/Web/JavaScript
 ------------------------------------